 - ‘In Hiding’ by Dhana Musil, North Vancouver, BC

 - ‘The 21-lb Chinook Salmon’ by Kevin Shaw, London, ON

 - ‘Notes from Molenbeek’ by Elaine van der Geld, Brussels, Belgium

 Thanks to those writers who sent manuscripts to us–we received 132 entries in 2016–and to our contest readers and judge!
-We look forward to reading submissions for our 2017 Non-Fiction Contest next spring.
-Visit our Contest page for details.
+Visit our Contest page for details on the next contest.